probonopd/previous/readme.previous.txt

 run on Linux, Mac OS X and Windows.
 It may also work on other Systems which are supported by the SDL library, like FreeBSD, NetBSD and BeOS.

-For now it emulates the following machines:
+Previous emulates the following machines:
  NeXT Computer (original 68030 Cube)
  NeXTcube
+ NeXTcube Turbo
  NeXTstation
+ NeXTstation Turbo
  NeXTstation Color

-Actually it does not emulate Turbo machines.
+ NeXTstation Turbo Color

  3) Compiling and installing